 - Name of the beneficiary or beneficiaries

-On the other hand, if you know that you are a beneficiary of a life insurance policy but don’t have a physical or digital copy of the policy documents, or if you are unsure whether or not your loved one had a life insurance policy, here are some helpful tips to help locate the lost life insurance policy.
+Conversely, if you believe you’re a life insurance policy beneficiary but lack physical or digital copies of the policy documents or are uncertain about your loved one’s insurance status, here are nine valuable tips to help you locate that elusive life insurance policy.

 1. Contact Financial Advisors